 The RETURN Project

-Learn more about the RETURN project, which is led by a team composed of professors and graduate/undergraduate students at KU and UMKC and led by Professor Hyunjin Seo.
-The team received a $1.4 million grant from the National Science Foundation in 2019 to offer STEM education for women recently released from jail or prison.
+Learn more about the RETURN project (digital skills training for justice-involved women), which is led by a team of professors, graduate/undergraduate students and staff at KU (Principal Investigator: Professor Hyunjin Seo).
+The team received grants from National Science Foundation, Kansas Health Foundation, National Endowment for the Arts and Google to offer technology education for women transitioning from incarceration.

-Our research has been published in New Media & Society, ACM Transactions on Computing Education, Research Confidential, the Journal of the Association for Information Science and Technology, the Journal of Communication and more.
+The CDI team's research studies based on empirical data have been published in leading academic journals including New Media & Society, Journal of Communication, ACM Transactions on Computing Education, Journal of the Association for Information Science and Technology, Information, Communication & Society, and more.
 Check out our list of research to get acquainted with our work.

 What does the Center do?

 - Serves as a research and information hub for digital inclusion initiatives at local, national and international levels

 - Works with nonprofit organizations, state and federal institutions and industry to enhance citizens’ health and wellbeing by offering hands-on digital and information literacy courses to people they serve (example topics: accessing and evaluating health and financial information, online social networking, and cyber security/privacy, etc.)